-“Ah, maybe that’s what they call the furless ones,” Tepunia muttered.
+“Ah, so that’s what they do call the furless ones,” Tepunia muttered.
 She leaped to Shvaart’s side.
 Did she say my little brother?
 “Lieutenant, are you injured?
 I have our emergency set somewhere.”
 She patted the remains of her suit; the familiar lump was missing.
 Tepunia dodged Shvaart’s paws, wet from grooming his fur, and sniffed his neck and ears.
 “I don’t see any cuts.
 You’re not bleeding.”

 “I’m fine, Captain.
 Just a little shaken.”
 Shvaart blinked a few times and looked around.
 “What can we do now?
 Do you see some sand or loose dirt anywhere?
 I have to make a waste pit stop.”

 Pointing to a large structure with a broad open door, she answered, “Next to that place the gray cat called a barn.
 I see a heap of dirt.
 When you’ve finished, meet me at the barn door.
 The gray cat said humans—that’s what they’re called—set out some kibblings inside, but I don’t know if it’s safe.
 I…”

 Shvaart interrupted her.
 “Blessed Catronia, I’m starving.
 I could eat my weight in kibblings, but first things first.”
 He ran to the dirt pile, squatted for a few moments, then kicked loose soil over his deposit.